dmillang/mondrian-grid/README.md

 cntl + c
 ```

 8. NOTE: All this Gulp 4 magic is defined on the `gulpfile.js`.
 Basically it has two `functions` that `.pipe` a set of actions to make our life easier while developing.
 The first function `function style()` is called inside the second function `function watch()`.
-That's why we only need to call `gulp watch` to initiate all we want (SCSS compiler and BrowserSync).
+That's why we only need to call `gulp watch` on the Terminal to initiate all we need (SCSS compiler and BrowserSync).

 ## I don't know what I'm doing
 ### How to set up this repository if you've never used NVM, Node.js, NPM or Gulp 4 before on your machine: